lakiw/pcfg_cracker/docs/INSTRUCTIONS.rst

 Then you can view the Developer's Guide at docs\build\index.html

-Note: You may see some docstring related warnings, (in grammar_io, and PcfgGrammar, and OMEN.smoothing).
-Those are expected and ok.
-I wanted to document several different Python dictionaries in the docstrings and I'm not sure how to do that without Sphinx complaining.

 To create a PDF of the Developer's Guide you will need a LaTeX distribution, the latexmk package, and likely PERL as well.

 Building a PDF Dev Guide on Windows: